advance100/doc_webpack/motivation.md

 # Module system styles

-There are multiple standards how to define dependencies and export values:
+There are multiple standards for how to define dependencies and export values:

 * `<script>`-tag style (without a module system)
 * CommonJs